Nothing Stands Still

 - Continuous improvement of the whole organization

 At Eden Park, we believe that effective organizations see OD as part of the continuous improvement process.
 Organizational development is not a one time event but rather a continuous effort of organizational evolution and change.
 While change management is often a by-product of strategic change, OD is ongoing no matter where an organization is in its strategy cycle.
 Organizational development supports the strategic business cycle and provides continuity from one cycle to the next.
 It provides organizations with resilience to handle and manage the forces of competition and change that are ever present in the external environment.

 How We Do It

 We specialize in several types of organizational development intervention:

-- Work and well-being strategies: Psycho-social health is key to individual/group performance and effectiveness.
+- Work and well-being strategies (learning/development workshops): Psycho-social health is key to individual/group performance and effectiveness.
 While we take an integrated approach to organizational development, research supports the increasing use of well-being strategies aimed at increasing workplace engagement and commitment, while reducing workplace stress, conflict, and burnout.

 Work and Well-Being

 The well-being of people is important to the development and effectiveness of organizations.
 As the workplace has evolved from manufacturing to knowledge based work, there has been a shift in focus from a traditional health and safety (injury & illness) to wellness (physical health) and well-being (psychological and social health).
 This shift has become more significant as the pace and intensity of work increases.
 With the growth of virtual work, people’s work and domestic lives have become more intertwined – the lines between work and non-work have become blurred.
 Part of organizational development is helping organizations support the psycho-social well-being of its people in the workplace – wherever they may be.

 OD is a Bottom Up/Top Down Collaborative Process